josephcrowell/flutter_sound_record/README.md

+# flutter_record

 Audio recorder from microphone to a given file path.
-No external dependencies, MediaRecorder is used for Android an AVAudioRecorder for iOS.
+No external dependencies, MediaRecorder is used for Android and AVAudioRecorder for iOS.

 ## Options

 - bit rate (be careful with this one on iOs)
 - sampling rate
 - encoder